 What are the penalties for breaching competition law?

-As regards criminal sanctions, sections 6 and 7 of the Competition Act make it an offence to breach section 4 or 5 of the Competition Act or Article 101 or 102 of the TFEU.
+- Criminal – As regards criminal sanctions, sections 6 and 7 of the Competition Act make it an offence to breach section 4 or 5 of the Competition Act, or Article 101 or 102 of the TFEU.
 The CCPC investigates alleged breaches of the Competition Act and can either itself bring a summary prosecution in the District Court or, in more serious cases, refer a case to the Director of Public Prosecutions (DPP) for prosecution on indictment.
 Section 8 of the Competition Act sets out the penalties for those found guilty of offences under section 6 or section 7.

 The most serious types of anti-competitive conduct are often referred to as ‘hardcore’ breaches of competition law.
 The following are examples of hardcore breaches of competition law and are subject to the most severe criminal sanctions:

-- Fixing or agreeing prices with competitors for goods and services, including the level of price increases or discounts
+- fixing or agreeing prices with competitors for goods and services, including the level of price increases or discounts

-- Sharing markets among competitors by dividing up territories or sharing out customers
+- sharing markets among competitors by dividing up territories or sharing out customers

-- Rigging bids among competitors so that one particular person or company wins the contract
+- rigging bids among competitors so that one particular person or company wins the contract

-- A business can be fined up to €5 million or 10% of its annual business turnover, whichever is greater, if convicted on indictment.
+- a business can be fined up to €50 million or 20% of its annual business turnover, whichever is greater, if convicted on indictment

-- An individual found guilty of an offence on indictment can be fined up to €5 million or 10% of his or her annual individual turnover, whichever is greater.
+- an individual found guilty of an offence on indictment can be fined up to €50 million or 20% of his or her annual individual turnover, whichever is greater.
 An individual can also be imprisoned for up to 10 years.

 In accordance with amendments introduced by the Competition (Amendment) Act 2012 (2012 Act), an individual convicted of certain competition offences is not eligible for probation.
 In addition, a business or individual convicted of competition offences may potentially be ordered to pay the costs incurred by the CCPC in relation to the investigation, detection and prosecution of the offence.

-It is the responsibility of the directors and managers of a business to ensure that the business complies with competition law but it is not only directors and managers who can be prosecuted.
-Certain employees who involve themselves in serious anti-competitive activities might also face prosecution if they have played a role in such activity.
+It is the responsibility of the directors and managers of a business to ensure that the business complies with competition law.
+But it is not only directors and managers who can be prosecuted.
+Certain employees who involve themselves in serious anti-competitive activities may also face prosecution if they have played a role in such activity.

 An individual or business that assists a cartel can also be found guilty of a criminal offence.
-In Ireland, there have been convictions for aiding and abetting cartels where individuals did not work for the firms engaged in price-fixing but took on a co-ordinating or facilitating role in the cartel.
+In Ireland, there have been convictions for aiding and abetting cartels where individuals did not work for the firms engaged in price fixing, but took on a co-ordinating or facilitating role in the cartel.